haiku/website/content/news/2020-10-04-wallpaper-contest.md

 ## Submission deadline

 There is no strict deadline for the call, we would like you to take as much time as you need.
-We ould love to include your work in the next beta release.
+We would love to include your work in the next beta release.
 Depending on the number of entries before the release date, a vote might be held at the Haiku forums in each respective category.

 Thank you very much for being a part of the Haiku universe!